Sunlight: Cultural aspects

 The effect of sunlight is relevant to painting, evidenced for instance in works of Édouard Manet and Claude Monet on outdoor scenes and landscapes.

-Many people find direct sunlight to be too bright for comfort, especially when reading from white paper upon which the sunlight is directly shining.
-Indeed, looking directly at the Sun can cause long-term vision damage.
+Many people find direct sunlight to be too bright for comfort; indeed, looking directly at the Sun can cause long-term vision damage.
 To compensate for the brightness of sunlight, many people wear sunglasses.
 Cars, many helmets and caps are equipped with visors to block the Sun from direct vision when the Sun is at a low angle.
 Sunshine is often blocked from entering buildings through the use of walls, window blinds, awnings, shutters, curtains, or nearby shade trees.
 Sunshine exposure is needed biologically for the production of Vitamin D in the skin, a vital compound needed to make strong bone and muscle in the body.

-In colder countries, many people prefer sunnier days and often avoid the shade.
-In hotter countries, the converse is true; during the midday hours, many people prefer to stay inside to remain cool.
-If they do go outside, they seek shade that may be provided by trees, parasols, and so on.

 In many world religions, such as Hinduism, the Sun is considered to be a god, as it is the source of life and energy on Earth.
-It also formed the basis for religion in Ancient Egypt.
+The Sun was also considered to be a god in Ancient Egypt.